BatChest/rockpaper/README.md

 # rockpaper
-The game of rock paper scissors played in the console.
+The game of rock paper scissors with first to 5 points win.